AdobeDocs/testing.fr-FR/help/testing/bob-html-table-test.md

   <tr>
    <td colname="col01"> <p>2 </p> </td>
    <td colname="col1"> <p> <span class="codeph"> &lt;search-field-value date-format="date-format-string" encoding="html/javascript/json/perl/url/none" gmt="yes/no" language="0/language-id"> </span> </p> </td>
    <td colname="col2"> <p>This tag outputs the field value for the current &lt;search-field-values> loop iteration.
 This tag is only valid inside a <span class="codeph"> &lt;search-field-values> </span> loop.
 The "date-format", "gmt" and "language" attributes are only relevant if the content type of the field name specified in the enclosing &lt;search-field-values> tag is "date".
-The "date-format" attribute takes a UNIX style date format string such as "%A, %B %d, %Y" (for "Monday, July 25, 2016"). </p> <p>See <a href="../c-appendices/c-templates.md#section_4BBDBBEF2B96414497617CD4B52D96E4" type="section" format="dita" scope="local"> Date format strings </a>. </p> <p>The optional "encoding" attribute controls whether the output string characters are HTML encoded, JavaScript encoded, Perl encoded, URL encoded or not encoded, for output on the results page.
+The "date-format" attribute takes a UNIX style date format string such as "%A, %B %d, %Y" (for "Monday, July 25, 2016"). </p> <p>See . </p> <p>The optional "encoding" attribute controls whether the output string characters are HTML encoded, JavaScript encoded, Perl encoded, URL encoded or not encoded, for output on the results page.
 The default value of "encoding" is "none".
 Normally, you do not need to specify the encoding attribute. "gmt" defaults to "yes" and controls whether the time portion of the date string should be output in GMT ("yes") or the account's time zone ("no").
 The "language" attribute controls the language and locale conventions of the output date string.
 "0" (the default) means "Use Account Language".
-Any other "language" value is interpreted as a specific language identifier, for example, "en_US" means "English (United States)". </p> <p>See <a href="../c-appendices/c-templates.md#section_0490DECC00E34691ADE5A9ED90A6D911" type="section" format="dita" scope="local"> Language identifiers </a>. </p> </td>
+Any other "language" value is interpreted as a specific language identifier, for example, "en_US" means "English (United States)". </p> <p>See . </p> </td>
   </tr>
   <tr>
    <td colname="col01"> <p>3 </p> </td>